 Creative Cloud is the latest addition to Adobe’s suite of innovative software.
 Adobe has been making big moves with its suite of software recently.
-They’ve been adding new features and improvements every week, and they’ve even started rolling out subscription models for their software.
+They’ve been adding new features and improvements every week and even started rolling out subscription models for their software.

-While the subscription models are controversial for some of us, they’re working.
+While the subscription models are controversial for some of us, they work.

-We’re talking about the new subscription model for their software suite here, not the subscription model for their cloud storage service.
+We’re talking about the new subscription model for their software suite here, not the one for their cloud storage service.

 Creative Cloud is the latest version of Adobe’s flagship software.
-It includes all of the core design tools you need to create unique visual media, including Photoshop CC, InDesign CC, Illustrator CC, and Dreamweaver CC.
+It includes all the core design tools you need to create unique visual media, including Photoshop, InDesign, Illustrator, and Dreamweaver CC.

-With a new membership model gives you access to all of the latest software updates and features as soon as they come out and removes the hassle of having to purchase each product individually.
+A new membership model gives you access to all of the latest software updates and features as soon as they come out and removes the hassle of purchasing each product individually.

 Today I want to show you an easy way to manage your Mac with Creative Cloud.
-We’re going to use some of the features that come with CC and some of the new stuff.
-For example, we’ll make a folder and get rid of the “Desktop” folder.
+We will use some of the features that come with CC and some of the new stuff.
+For example, we’ll make a folder and remove the “Desktop” folder.
 We’ll also use a few new cloud features.
-We’ll work with the files and folders inside our Creative Cloud, and we’ll use a cool new feature called “Save in iCloud”.
+We’ll work with the files and folders inside our Creative Cloud and use a cool new feature called “Save in iCloud”.

 In 2016, the cloud was no longer a general idea.
 Instead, it has become a part of our daily lives, and we are already adopting cloud-first strategies.
 This includes everything from backing up our photos to uploading files on social media platforms.

-The cloud is being adopted by creatives of all skill levels in the creative industry.
+Creatives of all skill levels in the creative industry are adopting the cloud.
 While some are looking to move their entire production workflow to the cloud, others are trying to find ways to use the cloud to supplement or complement their traditional workflows.

-For example, many designers turn to the cloud to store images and design assets.
-When they need to access these files, they log into their design account from any device and can access their files immediately.
+For example, many designers store images and design assets using the cloud.
+When they need to access these files, they log into their design account from any device and can access them immediately.

 Adobe’s latest update to Creative Cloud has introduced a “Creative Cloud Libraries” feature that allows creatives to store, organize, and share their files in the cloud.